robertbraeutigam/scan/README.md

 it to have those privileges.
 PSKs can be potentially published to multiple devices, effectively creating a role or group of devices.

+Security note: If PSKs are shared, those devices must be considered to be in the same security domain, i.e. they all are only as strong as the weakest device that has that key.
+I.e. they all "fall" together.

 Every device must come with a unique PSK already set up for its initial or following enrollments.
-This permanent factory PSK must not be allowed to be used for anything else than setting up a custom administrative (full access) PSK, when the device is being enrolled by the end-user.
+This permanent "factory PSK" must not be allowed to be used for anything else other than setting up a new administrative (full access) PSK, when the device is being enrolled by the end-user.
-This is a command each device must support.
+This is a command each device must support (see relevant chapter).
 During this process however, the device should reset all state to factory defaults and purge all information potentially stored on the device.
 This way the protocol guarantees, that the device will always generate a previously unknown PSK for usage, but still allow the user to recover / re-enroll